 Remarkably, after seven bouts of reconstructive surgery, physical therapy, and sheer perseverance, Amadie returned to the piano.
 His first album, "Always With Me," (1994) was recorded a few minutes at a time, separated by long periods of rest.
 Jimmy continues to record on a regular basis and his efforts have produced seven albums for which he arranged all of the music and composed many originals.

-Amadie is a master teacher.
+Amadie was regarded as a master teacher.
 He has taught students at all levels: high school, college and professional musicians as well as private students in his studio.
 In addition, he taught at the summer programs for teachers at both Berklee College of Music and Villanova University for a combined twenty-nine years.
-He has conducted courses and workshops at both state and national conferences throughout the country, including the International Association of Jazz Educators and the National Music Educators Association.
+He hasconducted courses and workshops at both state and national conferences throughout the country, including the International Association of Jazz Educators and the National Music Educators Association.

 Jimmy has been profiled on CBS Sunday Morning, NPR's Weekend Edition with Scott Simon and the Philadelphia Inquirer as well as Jazz Times and Down Beat magazines and Jazz Forum, Europe's leading jazz magazine.
 He co-authored compositions with Steve Allen and was a composer/conductor for National Football League Films Scores.

-Currently, Jimmy is teaching, playing, and working on a trio album featuring Tony Marino on bass, and Bill Goodwin on drums.
-He is happily married to Lucille, his wife of forty-five years, who has enabled him to accomplish his life's work.
+He is survived by his wife of nearly 49 years Lucille, who has enabled him to accomplish his life's work.
 His success would not have been possible without her many sacrifices.